 - Recreational vehicles parked overnight

-2.16.3: The University assumes no responsibility for loss or damage to vehicles driven or parked on campus, or for the contents thereof.
+2.15.3 Loss or Damage: The University assumes no responsibility for loss or damage to vehicles driven or parked on campus, or for the contents thereof.

 Section 3: Parking Fine, Appeals and Penalties